 Consider the example above, in which a newspaper article on black students and their long-term student loan debt spawns a popular thread on the economics subreddit.
 Responding to each comment would be difficult and, in all likelihood, ineffective.
 But by examining the comments collectively, this university would have noticed that generally, the perception was that black students were better off attending community colleges than their institution.
 That insight could have led to new content efforts showcasing successful black students and alumni, combating the false narrative building on the platform.

 Each spring, as universities release admissions decisions and students weigh their options, a flurry of Reddit posts appear in which students share their acceptance letters and ask their peers for help making a decision.

 Beyond the obvious competitive intelligence aspect of these posts, these threads can help content marketers understand questions students ask and information they seek at a critical time in their decision-making process.
 And while you may not be able to sway an admitted student’s decision in the moment via Reddit, you can use their post, and the resulting replies, to proactively plan your messaging for the following year’s yield season.

 Reddit is an immensely popular platform, and our preliminary research into admissions conversation at Campus Sonar shows that it’s only becoming increasingly popular with each new crop of prospective students who begin the university search process.
 And while the rules of engagement on Reddit may be a bit more difficult to master than other social platforms like Twitter and Instagram, that doesn’t mean you can’t use the information posted to improve your content marketing efforts.

 Stephen is an Account Executive at Campus Sonar.
-He will be discussing the importance of using social listening to inform content marketing efforts at ContentEd 2019 with Liz Gross.
-Book your place now.
+He discussed the importance of using social listening to inform content marketing efforts at ContentEd 2019 with Liz Gross.